wrench-project/eduwrench/web/_pedagogic_modules/cic/include_ci_service_concepts/fundamentals.md

 #### Learning Objectives

 - Understand the principles of cyberinfrastructure services
-- Understand overhead concepts and how it can impact CI services performance
+- Understand the concept of overhead and how it can impact CI services performance

 ---